Do you know what makes WordPress so popular amongst users? You do not require any prior technical skills, in fact; you can use it rather easily.

 |Free Plugin||Premium Plugin|

-Want you to know what’s vital for WordPress plugins installation?
+Want you to know what’s vital for WordPress plugin installation?

 What are Active and Installed plugins?